Medical Allowance|Reimbursement |Advance |Rules |Form|Tax Exemption For Central Govt. Railways

-Medical allowance or reimbursement is a financial help that employers provide to the employees for several medical treatments.
+Medical allowance or reimbursement is financial help that employers provide to the employees for several medical treatments.
 This allowance is provided to eligible employees every month along with their basic salary.
 As per the rule of medical allowance even when employees do not produce a bill or didn’t require any medical benefit in each month, still the employer will have to pay the allowance.
 A lot of people get confused between medical allowance and medical reimbursement.
-By the reimbursement it means that beneficiary can reimburse the entire cost of any medical procedure he/she has undergone.
-Though medical allowances are not exempted from tax slabs, but in 2016, 7th CPC has set some new rules for the same.
+By reimbursement, it means that the beneficiary can reimburse the entire cost of any medical procedure he/she has undergone.
+Though medical allowances are not exempted from tax slabs, in 2016, the 7th CPC has set some new rules for the same.

 Medical Allowance Advance Eligibility

 To get the medical allowance there are some eligibilities required.
 These are:

 - The employee needs to be a salaried person

 - Has to work with a central government organization, state governmental organization, public sector units, railway department, and such

 - Pensioners are also eligible to draw medical allowance.

 As per the Income Tax Rules, the medical allowance will be provided to each deserving employee up to a specific limit.
 Up to the said limit, the medical allowance will not consider as taxable income.
 On the other, if the beneficiary needs to pay more than the fixed allowance for medical purposes the rest amount will fall under taxable income.
 Also as per the rule, in case of medical reimbursement, employees must produce the medical bills before ITR filing.
 If they don’t do that 30% of the limit will be considered as taxable income, though employees can claim that later.